Skip to content

 We partnered with Meta to create a notebook that shows how to use Memory Tuning to improve a text-to-SQL model from 30% to 95% accuracy.

-Working through the notebook will give you a good sense of how to use Memory Tuning, and you can do it all within the Lamini On-demand plan.
+Working through the notebook will give you a good sense of how to use Memory Tuning, and you can do it all within the Lamini On-Demand plan.

 Principles for Memory Tuning